Who Killed Amanda Palmer

-Who Killed Amanda Palmer is the first solo studio album by American singer-songwriter Amanda Palmer.
+Who Killed Amanda Palmer is the debut studio album by American singer-songwriter Amanda Palmer.
 The album was largely recorded in Nashville, Tennessee, with collaborator Ben Folds and was released on Roadrunner Records (also home to The Dresden Dolls) on 16 September 2008.
 The name of the album is a reference to the series Twin Peaks, which revolves around events surrounding the death of Laura Palmer.

 Background

 Certain tracks also featured Folds on percussion and keyboards and former Rasputina member Zoë Keating on cello.